gongahkia/heavens-door/README.md

 **1. General Information**

-Welcome to Heaven's Door, the locally hosted TODO.txt notepad.
+Welcome to Heaven's Door, the locally hosted Todo.txt notepad.
 By using this software, you agree to comply with and be bound by the following terms and conditions.
 If you do not agree with any part of these terms, please do not use this software.

 **2. No Warranty**